GenEpi-psych-UMG/Two_Step_Imputation/README.md

 ```bash
 git clone https://github.com/GenEpi-psych-UMG/Two_Step_Imputation.git
 ```
+The installation usually takes a few minutes.
+Taking into account the complexity of the genotype datasets to be imputed, the workflow should be installed on a linux server.

 The repository includes stepwise scripts for the imputation workflow which require no further edits, only two files need to be edited before starting the imputation: